 We try to record what you’re interested in and what prompted you to get in touch.
-For example, if you got in touch to discuss Become Coaching Programme, the relevant service team will ask your permission to keep your information on record, so that they can keep you updated on the service.
+For example, if you got in touch to discuss our life coaching work, the services team will ask your permission to keep your information on record, so that they can keep you updated on the service.

 We keep track of any correspondence and link it to future and past communication.
 We make note of what we’ve previously discussed with you (whether by phone, post or email) so that we can avoid sending you the same information by mistake.
 The more information we capture, the more we can tailor our conversations and communications based on what has been said before and the topics that interest you.

-If you are in contact with our projects and programmes team and you disclose particularly sensitive information, that information is further protected via our password protected services database.
+If you are in contact with our services or policy, campaigns and communications teams and you disclose particularly sensitive information, that information is further protected via our password-protected database.

 As we use third party provider, CAF Donate, to process Credit Card and Direct Debit donations, the fundraising team do not keep a record of your financial information.
 If you opt to donate via Standing Order however, we do maintain a record of your bank account as payments are made direct.
 This, and all fundraising information, is held on a password protected database, with limited users and different user levels.